Color Coded

 Only the five (5) sharps and flats, the “stripes”, play the second set of scales.
 The first root note (R1) of each scale repeats at the top of the scale an octave up (8), like in the prior lesson.
 These scales contain only five notes, called Pentatonic Scales.
 They’re missing two (2) notes and, therefore, also contain larger stacked intervals, not just 2nds.
 However, they still have their 3rd and 5th scale degrees, supporting their Major and minor functions.
 Again, notice that these two scales can be enharmonically spelled in one of two ways.
 Also, remember that playing an open string on a stringed instrument is not a stripe-colored note, and hitting an open string by accident will result in playing some other musical scale than intended for this lesson.

-As you familiarize yourself with playing these four scales, you will begin to develop finger “muscle memory”, or the ability to remember what playing these scales feels like in your hands without looking.
+As you familiarize yourself with playing all of these scales, you will begin to develop finger “muscle memory”, or the ability to remember what playing these scales feels like in your hands without looking.
 As you learn, slide the same fingering pattern to different positions along your instrument’s neck or move up and down the keyboard and play in the same way.
 These similar scales are in different keys since they start on different root notes.
 In this way, you can expand your ability to play these two types of scales in other musical keys and build upon your already growing and new melody-making skills.

-• Natural Notes – are the seven (7) white piano keys on a keyboard (A, B, C, D, E, F, and G)
+Natural Notes – are the seven (7) white piano keys on a keyboard (A, B, C, D, E, F, and G)

 Sharp & Flat Notes – are the five (5) black piano keys (A#/Bb, C#/Db, D#/Eb, F#/Gb & G#/Ab)